lesnat/gp3m2/benchmarks/README.md

 ## 0

-Check if output data is in the input for a G4_Galactic target material.
+Check input and output reading and writing, and the correspondance between input and output for particle propagation in vacuum.
-The x size is also changed for checking if this value is well exported.

-Commands:
+Commands :
-- /target/addLayer G4_Galactic 50
+- /target/addLayer material position(um)
-- /input/setFileName input.dat
+- /input/setFileName filename
-- /input/setParticle e-
+- /input/setParticle particle
-- /output/setFileName test
+- /output/setFileName filename

-Verify :
+Tests :
-- length of vectors corresponds to number of entries
+- number of events
+- weight normalization
-- output px,py,pz are in input px,py,pz
+- momentum conservation in each direction
-- all the input px,py,pz are present in the output (check the statistics)
-- x fit with diag coordinate
-- output y,z fit with input y,z (with transformation because of geometry)
+- diagnostic position
+- origin of y,z,t

 ## 1

-Same as 0, but with a longer and more realistic input file.
+Same as 0, but with a longer input file.

+Commands :
+- same as 0

+Tests :
+- same as 0 for non-zero x,y,z,t origin
+- convergence on total number of particles (precision = 5 %)

 ## 2

+Check the convergence on total number of particles with high statistics, and command to change number of threads.

+Commands:
-- /run/numberOfThreads
+- /run/numberOfThreads N
-- /run/printProgress
+- /run/printProgress N

+Tests:
-- Convergence of total particle number with high statistics
+- convergence of total particle number with high statistics (precision = 1%)

+## 3

+Physics ...